find your perfect postgrad program

 There are some professions, of which in the UK, teaching is the main one, that have a Postgraduate Diploma (PGCE in Education) that allows graduates who did not study Teaching to quickly qualify.
 Postgraduate Diplomas are taught courses that do not have a dissertation or thesis.
 If you undertake a masters course but do not compete the dissertation this is the qualification you will probably find yourself finishing with.
 Postgraduate Diplomas can be a great way for those unsure about whether they need or want to complete a full masters course to specialise their careers.

 A postgraduate degree is an excellent way to specialise, retrain and develop new skills in an efficient manner once you've learnt the academic basics with an undergraduate degree.
-Further postgraduate study gives students the opportunity to learn and gain a deep understanding of their chosen subject.
+Further postgraduate study gives students the opportunity to learn and gain a deep understanding of their chosen subject and is well worth the time and money.